Altinn/altinn-studio-docs/content/events/_index.en.md

 seamless user experiences, based on data from multiple systems.

-Altinn Events provides developers a simple route to adding event-driven architecture to their existing service-oriented applications.Secure and scaleable, Altinn Events uses Publish/Subscribe concepts to loosely couple disparate systems without relying on polling or database replication.
+Altinn Events provides developers a simple route to adding event-driven architecture to their existing service-oriented applications.
+Secure and scalable, Altinn Events uses Publish/Subscribe concepts to loosely couple disparate systems without relying on polling or database replication.